 Purpose

-This is an open-label, dose escalation and expansion study to evaluate the safety, tolerability, PK, and biological activity of VT3989 administered in patients with mesothelioma and/or metastatic solid tumors that are resistant or refractory to standard therapy or for which no effective standard therapy is available.
+This is an open-label, dose escalation and expansion study to evaluate the safety, tolerability, PK, and biological activity of VT3989 administered, alone or in combination, once daily in 3- or 4-week cycles in patients with mesothelioma and/or metastatic solid tumors that are resistant or refractory to standard therapy or for which no effective standard therapy is available.

 Conditions